Two-week-old baby dumped in public toilet rescued

-A two-week-old baby boy has escaped death after his mother dumped him into a public toilet at Gomoa Potsin in the Central Region.
+A four-day-old baby boy has escaped death after his mother dumped him into a public toilet at Gomoa Potsin in the Central Region.

 The baby was rescued by residents on Tuesday after he was discovered by a man, Joseph Mensah, when he visited the facility.